home-assistant/developers.home-assistant/blog/2021-05-07-switch-pytz-to-python-dateutil.md

 In Home Assistant 2021.6 we're going to switch to `python-dateutil`.
 You will need to upgrade your custom integration if it relies on the unofficial interface `my_time_zone.localize(my_dt)`.
 Use Python's official method `my_dt.astimezone(my_time_zone)` instead.

+The property `hass.config.time_zone` will also change to a string instead of a time zone object.

 Thanks to [@bdraco] for helping revive this effort and push this change [past the finish line](https://github.com/home-assistant/core/pull/49643).
 We actually found a couple of bugs during the migration!
 Also thanks to Paul Ganssle for maintaining `python-dateutil` and the excellent write up.

 [@bdraco]: https://github.com/bdraco